QUOTES-Spanish soccer federation head refuses to quit over World Cup kiss scandal | Sports-Games

 GLOBAL PLAYERS' UNION FIFPRO "We welcome FIFA's decision to open an ethics case, and steps taken at national level in Spain.
 Furthermore, we have written to UEFA - the organisation of which Mr Rubiales is a vice president - requesting that it starts disciplinary proceedings.

-"Our club fully supports the decision taken by Victor Francos, the president of the Spanish Sports Council, who will immediately refer this case to the Administrative Sports Court."
-VALENCIA CF
+REAL MADRID "Our club fully supports the decision taken by Victor Francos, the president of the Spanish Sports Council, who will immediately refer this case to the Administrative Sports Court."

+VALENCIA CF "We regret the lack of self-criticism, humility and humanity in Luis Rubiales' explanations to the assembly members on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)